knbknb/awesome-svg/topics/Follow-twitter.md

 ## Follow on Twitter
 > Notable CSS and SVG Experts.
-Selection from the community, and the grouping here, is a bit arbitrary.
-There are many other very knowledgeable people around.
+The selection and the grouping here are a bit arbitrary.
+There are many more, very knowledgeable, people around.

 Specification Authors